martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 certificate fingerprint (denoted with 'fp=P').
 A second session is initiated between Norma and Patsy.
 Signaling for both sessions is permitted to complete.

-Once signaling is complete on a session, ostensibly between Mallory and Norma, is complete.
-Mallory forwards DTLS and media packets sent to her by Norma to Patsy.
+Once signaling is complete on the first session, a DTLS connection is established.
+Ostensibly, this connection is between Mallory and Norma but Mallory forwards DTLS and media packets sent to her by Norma to Patsy.
 These packets are denoted 'DTLS1' because Norma associates these with the first signaling session ('signaling1').

 Mallory also intercepts packets from Patsy and forwards those to Norma at the transport address that Norma associates with Mallory.
 These packets are denoted